Wall Street has found something else to worry about - KTVZ

 So what are they expecting?

-What’s happening: Inflation levels have eased for five months in a row, according to CPI readings, but they still remain near historic highs at 6% — well above the Federal Reserve’s goal of 2%.
+What’s happening: Core inflation levels have eased for five months in a row on an annual basis, according to CPI readings, but they still remain near historic highs at 6% — well above the Federal Reserve’s goal of 2%.

 Last month’s reading showed an increase in prices between January and February, which doesn’t “inspire confidence that 2% is just around the corner,” said McBride.